projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 Model fitting
 =============

-The RidgeReducer.fit(blockdf, labeldf, indexdf) method generates a Spark DataFrame representing the model that we can use to reduce *X0* to *X1*.

-In explicit terms, the reduction of a block x0 from X0 to the corresponding block x1 from X1 is accomplished by the matrix multiplication x0 * B = x1, where B is a coefficient matrix of size mxK, where m is the number of columns in block x0 and K is the number of alpha values used in the reduction.
-As an added wrinkle, if the ridge reduction is being performed against multiple phenotypes at once, each phenotype will have its own B, and for convenience we panel these next to each other in the output into a single matrix, so B in that case has dimensions mx(KP)* where P is the number of phenotypes.
-Each matrix B is specific to a particular block in X0, so the Spark DataFrame produced by the RidgeReducer can be thought of all of as the matrices B from all of the blocks stacked one atop another.
-The fields in the model DataFrame are:
+In explicit terms, the reduction of a block *x0* from *X0* to the corresponding block *x1* from *X1* is accomplished by the matrix multiplication *x0 * B = x1*, where *B* is a coefficient matrix of size *mxK*, where *m* is the number of columns in block *x0* and *K* is the number of alpha values used in the reduction.
+As an added wrinkle, if the ridge reduction is being performed against multiple phenotypes at once, each phenotype will have its own *B*, and for convenience we panel these next to each other in the output into a single matrix, so *B* in that case has dimensions *mx(K*P)* where *P* is the number of phenotypes.
+Each matrix *B* is specific to a particular block in *X0*, so the Spark DataFrame produced by the `RidgeReducer` can be thought of all of as the matrices *B* from all of the blocks stacked one atop another.

-header_block: An ID assigned to the block x0 corresponding to the coefficients in t

 Parameters
 ----------

-- ``block_df``: Blocked genotype matrix.
+- ``block_df``: Spark DataFrame representing the beginning block matrix.
-- ``label_df``: Pandas DataFrame of phenotypic data, indexed by sample ID.
-Each column represents a single phenotype.
-  We assume that there are no missing phenotype values, and that the phenotypes are mean centered at 0.
-- ``sample_blocks``: Sample block mapping.
+- ``label_df``: Pandas DataFrame containing the target labels used in fitting the ridge models.
+- ``sample_blocks``: Dictionary containing a mapping of sample block IDs to a list of corresponding sample IDs.
-- ``covariates``: Optional Pandas DataFrame containing covariate data, indexed by sample ID.
+- ``covariates``: Pandas DataFrame containing covariates to be included in every model in the stacking ensemble (optional).

 Return
 ------

-The ``fit`` functions returns a model DataFrame with the following fields:
+The fields in the model DataFrame are:

 - ``header_block``: An ID assigned to the block x0 corresponding to the coefficients in this row.
 - ``sample_block``: An ID assigned to the block x0 corresponding to the coefficients in this row.